UbiquityRobotics/speech_commands/README.md

 roslaunch rosbridge_server rosbridge_websocket.launch.

-	* In the Chrome browser on your laptop or Android phone, load the speechteleop.html page, using https with the Loki url
+	* In the Chrome browser on your laptop or Android phone, load the speechcommands.html page, using https with the robot's url.

-	* in the speechteleop.html page, enter the url https://10.0.0.25:9090 into the Robot URL box and click the Connect button.
-It should now say Disconnect.
+	* in the speechteleop.html page, enter the url <robot's url>:9090 into the Robot URL box and click the Connect button.
+The button should now say Disconnect.
+If you intend using speech, use "https" for the url; otherwise you may use "http".

 Click any arrow to move the robot.
 Click the Microphone to use speech.
-You will be requested to Allow the use of the mike.
+You will be requested to allow the use of the mike.
 Do it.
 Say, "forward".
 Check the Help for valid commands.